edufonseca/icassp19/README.md

 **NOTES**:
 - The code is available and it is functional.
-- The FSDnoisy18k dataset is available from its companion site: <a href="http://www.eduardofonseca.net/FSDnoisy18k/" target="_blank">http://www.eduardofonseca.net/FSDnoisy18k/</a>.
+- The FSDnoisy18k dataset described in the ICASSP2019 paper is available from its companion site: <a href="http://www.eduardofonseca.net/FSDnoisy18k/" target="_blank">http://www.eduardofonseca.net/FSDnoisy18k/</a>.
 - In addition, an extended description of the baseline system will be made available soon.

 ## Dependencies